Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_tcpdump.md

 ![IP TTL](../images/net_analysis_tcpdump_sbt/pcap4_ip_ttl.png)

-Hence, there are `710` packets that have TTL value of 38.
+Hence, there are `710` packets that have a TTL value of 38.

 ### Answering the PCAP 4 Challenge